alohamujeeb/alohamujeeb.github.io/docs/programming/languages/golang101/index.md

     - go
     - golang
 ---
-# **Golang Programming**
+# **Golan(Go) Programming**

 ---
 ## About Golagng 101 (Common programming concepts)
-Golang 101 is an introductory module that covers the fundamental programming concepts in Go—many of which are common across most programming languages.
+Golang 101 is an introductory module that covers the fundamental programming concepts in Go,many of which are common across most programming languages.

 For more advanced or Go-specific topics, refer to the other modules on this website.